Do you know someone who seems to know exactly what you feel like eating, moments before you realize yourself what you might feel like eating?

 It used to be my mom.
 Sometimes it’s my husband.
 Sometimes it’s even myself, when I bake something or make a meal plan for the next day and the next day what I made or planned to make is exactly what I feel like eating that day.
 Does this make any sense at all?

-These cookies caught my eye a couple days ago, and I’m SO GLAD they didn’t end up lost in that to-be-made pile because, seriously, my life was not complete.
+Anyways, one person who is this way with me and my cookie preferences is Maria from Two Peas and Their Pod.
+That woman knows her cookies.
+These cookies caught my eye a couple days ago, and I’m SO GLAD they didn’t end up lost in the to-be-made pile because, seriously, my life was not complete.

 These cookies are perfect in every way.
-They taste like fall, in a soft, chewy, sugar-coated form.
+They taste like fall, in a soft, chewy, cakey, sugar-coated form.
 I cannot stress enough how quickly you need to get to making these.
-And if you have a well-stocked cupboard and enjoy baking, check out the source too.
-You’ll be hooked.

 - 1 tsp vanilla extract